loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-cogroup/README.md

 # Kafka Streams Cogroup

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Streams DSL: `cogroup()`, `groupBy()`, `aggregate()`, `toStream()`, `peek()`.
+- The usage of the Kafka Streams DSL, including `cogroup()`, `groupBy()`, `aggregate()`, `toStream()` and `peek()`.
-- The use of unit tests with Topology Test Driver.
+- Unit testing using the Topology Test Driver.

-This module does:

-- Stream records of type <String,KafkaPerson> from topics named PERSON_TOPIC and PERSON_TOPIC_TWO.
+In this module, records of type `<String, KafkaPerson>` are streamed from two topics named `PERSON_TOPIC` and `PERSON_TOPIC_TWO`.
+The streams are processed using the Kafka Streams DSL to perform cogrouping based on the last name of each `KafkaPerson` record.
+The following tasks are performed:

-- Group each stream by last name.
+1. Group the streams by last name using the `groupBy()` operation.
-- Cogroup all streams and apply a common aggregator to them.
+2. Apply a cogroup operation to combine the records from both streams with the same last name.
-The aggregator combines each KafkaPerson with the same key into a KafkaPersonGroup object and aggregate first names by last name.
+3. Apply an aggregator that combines each `KafkaPerson` record with the same last name into a `KafkaPersonGroup` object and aggregates the first names by last name.
+4. Write the resulting records to a new topic named `PERSON_COGROUP_TOPIC`.

+The output records will be in the following format:

 ```json
 {"firstNameByLastName":{"Last name 1":{"First name 1", "First name 2", "First name 3"}}}
 {"firstNameByLastName":{"Last name 2":{"First name 4", "First name 5", "First name 6"}}}
 {"firstNameByLastName":{"Last name 3":{"First name 7", "First name 8", "First name 9"}}}
 ```

-- Write the result into a new topic named PERSON_COGROUP_TOPIC.

 ![topology.png](topology.png)